Freepik vs Adobe Stock: which one is easier for commercial work when you also need AI generation?

 -

-How do Freepik and Adobe Stock differ for AI generation and editing?
+How do Freepik and Adobe Stock compare for AI generation and commercial usage?

 Expanded Explanation: